Rapid access to occupational health assessments

 In order to give you and your employee the best advice, we need to understand the problem clearly.
 We’ll ask you to complete a referral form to help the information we need to conduct our assessment.

 We’ll give you information that will help you to make decisions about an employee’s health-related problems.
 It helps you to comply with the law.
-Although we will always try to be as helpful as possible, we can only answer the questions that you have asked of us in your referral.

 Our reports are as detailed and comprehensive as possible.
 If asked in the referral, we’ll answer: